image of a man writing from a perspective of a glass wall

 Less Info

-Marketing strategy and marketing tactics are two key elements of a successful marketing campaign.
+Marketing strategy and tactics are two key elements of a successful marketing campaign.
 It's a common question, and it's one that brand marketing teams get a lot.
-Many people think that marketing strategy and marketing tactics are interchangeable, but they're not.
+Many people think that marketing strategy and tactics are interchangeable, but they're not.
 Here’s why.

 Marketing strategy is all about the big picture and how you plan to achieve your goals as a marketer.
 It's about deciding what your brand stands for and how you'll communicate that message to your audience.